kylemcshea/comments-feed-challenge/README.md

 - [ ] Deploy to Vercel
 - [x] Use Zod to validate the comment creation form
 - [x] Use React Hook Form to handle the comment creation form
+- [ ] Fix the time not being displayed correctly in the comment cards